4-20ma/cookbook-fcgiwrap_rpm/README.md

 $ kitchen converge
 ````

-Optionally, the following command will converge the node and automatically destroy it when finished.
+Alternatively, the following command will converge the node and automatically destroy it when finished.
 Retrieve the RPM from `.products/`.

 ````bash
 $ kitchen test